bertars/ResearchProject/README.md

 ```
 @inproceedings{10.1145/3593434.3593454,
-	author = {Madalina Dinga and Ivano Malavolta and Luca Giammattei and Antonio Guerriero and Roberto Pietrantuono},
+	author = {Madalina Dinga and Ivano Malavolta and Luca Giamattei and Antonio Guerriero and Roberto Pietrantuono},
 	title = {{An Empirical Evaluation of Energy and Performance Overhead of Monitoring Tools on Docker-based Systems}},
 	year = {2023},
 	url = {http://www.ivanomalavolta.com/files/papers/ICSOC_2023.pdf},